tannewt/wa-law.org/bill/2023-24/sb/5263/1/README.md

 3. Apply or enforce RCW 15.130.140 and 15.130.200 through 15.130.230 to psilocybin products.

+## Section 117
+The definitions in this section apply throughout this chapter unless the context clearly requires otherwise.

 ## Section 118
 It is an unfair practice for any employer: